VrushankPatel/taskstream/policies/utilities_grid_cybersecurity_safety_policy.md

 - **Stakeholder Review**: Input from IT, OT, and operations teams
 - **Communication**: Policy updates communicated to all affected personnel
 - **Training**: Retraining conducted for significant policy changes
+- **Version Control**: All policy versions maintained with change tracking
+- **Audit Trail**: Documentation of all policy modifications and approval rationale

 ## Contact Information